BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Connect Outcome - Health and Wellbeing

-• Of the 104 new homes completed to date in 2023-24, all have been built to ‘Housing for Varying Needs’ standards and are easily adaptable to accommodate tenants’ changing needs over time.
-Located in Larkhall, Strathaven and Hamilton the new homes comprise a mix of terraced, semi-detached and flatted properties alongside larger family homes.
+• Of the 50 new homes completed to date in 2024-2025, all have been built to ‘Housing for Varying Needs’ standards and are easily adaptable to accommodate tenants’ changing needs over time.

-20 of the 104 (19.2%) new council homes completed in 2023-24 were accessible for wheelchairs, exceeding the target of 10% established in the Local Housing Strategy 2022-27.
-The homes are located close to existing services, amenities and transport links allowing tenants to easily connect with the existing community.
+8 of the 50 (16%) were accessible for wheelchairs, exceeding the target of 10% established in the Local Housing Strategy 2022-27.
+The homes are located close to existing services, amenities and transport links, allowing tenants to easily connect with the existing community within Brackenhill Farm.

-The council’s affordable housing supply programme continues to increase the supply of council homes across South Lanarkshire, with a focus on ensuring that the new homes provide for changing in people’s need over the course of time.
+The council’s affordable housing supply programme continues to increase the supply of council homes across South Lanarkshire, with a focus on ensuring that the new homes provide for changes in people's needs over the course of time.

 Connect Outcome - Children and Young People

-• 100% of young people leaving care were provided with a housing options discussion which resulted in the development of an individual housing plan.
+• 100% of young people leaving care were provided with a housing options discussion, which resulted in the development of an individual housing plan.
+100% were supported to move onto suitable accommodation.

 Connect Outcome - Housing and Land

-• We continue to increase the supply of affordable housing with the delivery of 269 additional new houses provided in 2023-24.
-This includes 104 new build properties and 165 properties have been acquired through the market purchase scheme.
+• We continue to increase the supply of affordable housing with the delivery of 180 homes during 2024-2025.
+This includes 50 new builds and 130 properties acquired through the market purchase scheme.

 • 99% of reactive repairs were completed right first time.